 From fairy tales with their dreamlike landscapes, to deep myths of origin, to the satirical possibilities inherent in Aesop’s Fables, every kind of traditional tale needs a special approach to reveal its meanings.
 This new book explores each traditional tale type in depth giving all those who enjoy these old stories wonderful new insights.

 Living Myth Events bring together ancient myths and modern landscapes creating new and vital intersections of Myth and Life.
-Events have taken place in such unexpected locations as the Boston subway system (Millennium LabyrinTh)- co-created with Mari Novotny-Jones and Ean White, and in the groves of the Arnold Arboretum and the gardens of Tower Hill Botanic Garden.
+Events have taken place in such unexpected locations as the Boston subway system [Millennium LabyrinTh– co-created with Mari Novotny-Jones and Ean White], the groves of the Arnold Arboretum and the pathways of Tower Hill Botanic Garden.